Douglas Kell: Research and career

 He is a strong believer in the importance of systematic reviews in Science, especially where they synthesise disparate evidence into a coherent picture.
 Examples include the role of unliganded iron in disease, amyloidogenic blood clotting, the protein-mediated transport of pharmaceutical drugs, electron transport-linked phosphorylation, nutraceuticals such as ergothioneine, lactoferrin and kynurenic acid, creativity and innovation, single cell analysis, biological dielectrics, philosophical questions such as hypothesis-dependent vs data-driven science and why people believe nonsense despite the facts, explainable AI, doing omics analyses better.

 With his collaborator Resia Pretorius, Kell discovered the amyloidogenic clotting of blood, involving the amyloidogenic self-assembly of the clotting protein fibrin into highly stable β-sheets that — unlike regular clots — are resistant to plasmin, the enzyme responsible for breaking up clots (fibrinolysis).
 They report that such amyloidogenic clotting appears to be mostly caused by infectious agents, even in (a large variety of) supposedly non-infectious diseases.
 Kell and Pretorius report that such fibrin amyloid microclots (fibrinaloids) seem to be of major significance in long COVID.
 They also recently discovered that the clots removed from patients following an ischaemic stroke are amyloid in nature, which would explain their resistance to fibrinolysis and their likely production via accretion of fibrinaloid microclots.
 A new direction is the recognition of the involvement of the Traditional Chinese Medicine concept of Blood Stasis in a large variety of these chronic inflammatory diseases.

 In 1988, he was a founding director] of Aber Instruments, based at Aberystwyth Science Park (originally at the Centre for Alternative Technology (CAT), Machynlleth, Wales).
 In 2019 he was a co-founding director of Mellizyme Ltd, now Epoch Biodesign; he left the company in 2023.
-He cofounded PhenUTest Ltd (now innotivedx) in 2021.
-He is an Associated Scientific Director of the Centre for Biosustainability at the Technical University of Denmark, where he runs the Flux Optimisation and Bioanalytics Group.
+He cofounded PhenUTest Ltd (now Innotive Diagnostics) in 2021.
+He was an Associated Scientific Director of the Centre for Biosustainability at the Technical University of Denmark, where he ran the Flux Optimisation and Bioanalytics Group.

 Kell's research has been funded by the European Union (EU), the BBSRC, the Medical Research Council (MRC) and the Engineering and Physical Sciences Research Council (EPSRC).
 His former doctoral students and/or postdoctoral researchers include Pedro Mendes and Roy Goodacre.
 His monograph Belief: the baggage behind our being was published in 2018.